oktadev/okta-blog/_source/_posts/2019-09-17-build-a-spring-boot-kotlin-app.md

 - "Haven't tried @Kotlin yet?
 What are you waiting for⁉"
 image: blog/featured/okta-java-short-skew.jpg
 type: conversion
+changelog:
+- 2021-04-14: Updated to use Spring Boot 2.4 and Okta CLI.
+See blog changes in [okta-blog#23q34]().
+Example app changes can be viewed in [this PR]().
 ---

 In 2011, JetBrains, the company behind IntelliJ, decided to create a modern language that would run inside the Java Virtual Machine and address common concerns with Java at the time like its verbosity.
 This project became Kotlin, a quickly growing and popular language.